-Wal-Mart has sued Visa for anticompetitive practices, targeting Visa's interchange fees or "swipe fees" that help support credit card rewards programs and cash-back deals for cardholders.
+Wal-Mart has sued Visa for anticompetitive practices, targeting Visa’s interchange fees or swipe fees” that help support credit card rewards programs and cash-back deals for cardholder”

 “If interchange rates go down, rewards are likely to go down,” said Sanjay Sakhrani, bank industry analyst at Keefe Bruyette & Woods.

 In papers filed in federal court in Arkansas on Tuesday, Wal-Mart Stores Inc. said Visa used its market dominance to jack up the fees that retailers must pay for credit and debit card transactions.
 U.S. retailers have paid $350 billion in card interchange fees and network fees from Jan.
 1, 2004, to Nov.
 27, 2012, the lawsuit charges.
 Wal-Mart is claiming $5 billion in damages.